Course Details

 Brief Description

-This is a conversation course specifically designed for the graduates who have obtained a primary degree in a science or engineering discipline (other than Chemical Engineering) and wish to develop a career in the process or pharmaceutical industries.
-This course provides a firm grasp of the fundamental principles underlying the field of chemical engineering and practical engineering experience in the design and operation of chemical process.
-It offers an exceptional opportunity for science and engineering graduates to obtain a recognised qualification in the Chemical Engineering profession in only one year of full-time study.
+This is a conversion course specifically designed for graduates who have obtained a primary degree in a science or engineering discipline (other than Chemical Engineering) and wish to develop a career in the process or pharmaceutical industries.
+This course provides a firm grasp of the fundamental principles underlying the field of chemical engineering and practical experience in the design and operation of chemical processes.
+It offers an exceptional opportunity for science and engineering graduates to obtain a recognised qualification in the Chemical Engineering profession after only one year of full-time study.

-Graduates of the programme will display a firm grasp of the fundamental principles underlying the field of chemical engineering and practical engineering experience in the operation of chemical process.
-They will also be able to perform a chemical process design with the knowledge of using common industrial software packages and the ability of defining problems and identifying constraints in design work.
-They should also show a good understanding and appreciate the safety, health and environment as well as the sustainability, economic and ethical issues in engineering profession.
+Students will learn how to design a chemical process with the knowledge of using common industrial software packages and the ability to define problems and identify constraints in design work.
+They should also show a good understanding of and appreciate safety, health, environmental, sustainability, economic, and ethical issues in the engineering profession.

-This programme is IChemE accredited to ensure international professional recognition for graduates of the degree.
+This programme is IChemE accredited to ensure international professional recognition for graduates.

-Are you thinking about broadening your career prospective by becoming a chemical engineer, even though your first degree is not in chemical engineering?
+Are you thinking about broadening your career prospects by becoming a chemical engineer even though your first degree is not in chemical engineering?

-If your answer is YES - then this is the right course for you – this specially designed one-year full-time programme offers rigorous training in chemical engineering profession and converts non-chemical engineering graduates to recognised chemical engineers.
-Graduates of this programme will gain significant improvement of their professional versatility and employability in both Irish and EU chemical/process industries.
+If your answer is YES, then this is the right course for you.
+This specially designed, one-year, full-time programme offers rigorous training in the chemical engineering profession and converts non-chemical engineering graduates to recognised chemical engineers.
+Graduates of this programme will gain significant improvements in their professional versatility and employability in both the Irish and EU chemical/process industries

-The programme is a full time course which spans an academic year plus an additional six week project period (Summer Semester: mid May to July).
-Students study five taught modules in Autumn Semester, five taught modules in Spring Semester, and complete the design project during summer semester.
+The programme is a full-time course which spans one academic year plus an additional six-week project period (Summer semester: mid-May to July).
+Students study five taught modules in the Autumn semester, five taught modules in the Spring semester, and complete their design project during the Summer semester.

 As well as learning the relevant theory, students are given laboratory training on the practical aspects of processing operations, and they also have the opportunity to gain expertise in the use of a number of industry-standard chemical engineering design and simulation software packages.

 The programme includes a series of one-day plant visits, where students get a chance to tour chemical processing facilities and to interact first-hand with chemical engineering professionals.
-In order to ensure relevance to the needs of the job market, the design and development of the programme is carried out in close consultation with Irish chemical and pharmaceutical companies.
-A medal and prize is awarded each year by Merck Sharp & Dohme Ltd for the student graduating with highest marks.
+To ensure relevance to the needs of the job market, the design and development of the programme is carried out in close consultation with Irish chemical and pharmaceutical companies.
+A medal and prize are awarded each year by Merck Sharp & Dohme Ltd for the student graduating with highest marks.

 Autumn Spring Summer (May-July)